The Goop Lab: Critical response

 Before The Goop Lab was released to reviewers, various media outlets criticized Netflix for producing a series with Goop based on previous criticism of the company.
-Many sources described the show as promoting pseudoscience.
-Mia de Graaf wrote in Business Insider Malaysia that the series "can legitimize unscientific, magical thinking about health, as well as pseudoscientific therapies... [and] further erode the foundations and trust in scientific professions."
+(Note: Attributed to multiple references:) Many sources described the show as promoting pseudoscience.
+(Note: Attributed to multiple references:) Mia de Graaf wrote in Business Insider Malaysia that the series "can legitimize unscientific, magical thinking about health, as well as pseudoscientific therapies... [and] further erode the foundations and trust in scientific professions."
 Jonathan Jarry of McGill's Office for Science and Society wrote "The core problem with the series, in my opinion, is its coronation of personal experience...
 [Such] anecdotes are dirty data: they are contaminated by a dozen variables..."
 Ars Technica similarly accused the series of making as if "the subjective experiences of a few select individuals are equivalent to the results of randomized, controlled clinical trials..."
 Some of the criticism regarding pseudoscience focused on Netflix.

 Other critics concluded that science and medicine are not the correct standards by which to judge the Netflix series.
 The series announced in a disclaimer before each episode that "The following series is designed to entertain and inform — not provide medical advice."
 Monica Hesse wrote in The Washington Post: "Maybe you [Gwyneth Paltrow] owe people more than curiosity.
 Maybe you owe them vigilance.
 And maybe this is getting too solemn a viewing exercise that was meant to be a lark.
 'The Goop Lab' ultimately doesn’t make a serious dent in conventional wisdom.
 Most of the crazy-sounding claims eventually wind their way toward something reasonable."
 Jen Chaney wrote in Vulture: "Goop, the website, has been called out before for pushing pseudoscience, and Netflix seems quite aware of that.
 Every episode is preceded by a disclaimer that says, 'The following series is designed to entertain and inform — not provide medical advice.'
 The truth is that none of the episodes seems to be trying to provide medical advice, really.
 And for the most part, the ideas they explore aren’t super-woo-woo as much as they are a bit experimental.
 If you’re the kind of person who thinks traditional thinking and standard Western medicine don’t always adequately address every ailment that afflicts humans — and a great many rational individuals feel this way — a lot of what’s in The Goop Lab won’t seem completely out there."
 Regarding the disclaimer's visibility, another review pointed out that it was shown for just seven seconds in each episode, implying it would be unnoticed or ignored by viewers.

 BBC News reported on topics covered by three of the episodes: